vivaansinghvi07/dreamberd-interpreter/README.md

 ## TODO

+- Add another expression type which is just the dot operator
 - Add different files exporting and importing things across ?
 - Allow escape characters in strings (currently you can't do \n)
 - Better debugging (pretty limited for the time being)
 - A much better standard library
+- Fix short curcuiting

 ## Absent Features